Is it easy to find a job in Ireland? What is the best place to work in Dublin?

 Interviewers value this and they are expecting that you will be nervous.
-Just stay calm and be yourself without trying too hard.
+Try to stay calm and be yourself without pushing too hard.
 If you pretend that you are a different person they will probably notice that as they are experienced.

 4. Looking for a job that requires more qualification

 Or what I call an “office job” in a company.
 Your options are LinkedIn, LinkedIn and more LinkedIn.
-Personally, I don’t recommend any other tool to find a qualified job since here you can find anything and also anyone that potentially could hire you.
-Another option would be to connect with an Outsourcing Agency.
-You could also look on the Internet – needles to say, there are many jobs online in Ireland.
+Personally, I don’t recommend any other platform for finding a qualified job since there you can find any company and also anyone that potentially could hire you.
+Another option would be to connect with an outsourcing agency.
+You could also look on the Internet – needles to say, there are many jobs listed online in Ireland.
 You can search on Jobs.ie for that as well.

-5. Job with no qualification – Don’t be afraid to ask at restaurants and shops
+5. Job without qualification – Don’t be afraid to ask at restaurants and shops

-For an example let’s take a position as a shop assistant.
+For example let’s examine a position as a shop assistant.
 In this case, there are not that many jobs advertised online with no experience required.
 Your best option is to walk around the city handing in your CV with your best smile.
-Yes, this is very tiring but it will help you get to know the city better and you will learn how to sell yourself (which is a great skill to master nevertheless).
+Yes, this is very tiring but it will help you with getting to know the city better and you will learn how to sell yourself (which is a great skill to master nevertheless).

 6. Talk with your friends and classmates